koenll23/ESP32-Spotify-Controller/README.md

 # 🎵 Spotify Controller with TFT Display 🎵

-## 🚨 Bug Investigation 🚨
-I'm currently investigating some bugs in my code 🧐🔍.
-Issues include random resets and severe lag.
-Working on fixes!
-If you notice anything, let me know. 🚀💻

 🚀 About This Project:
 This project is a minimalist Spotify controller featuring three physical buttons, a thermistor, and a 1.8-inch SPI TFT display (ST7735, 128x160).
 The display shows the current track info, and the buttons allow seamless music control.